 Welcome to my blog about Financial Analysis.

 I'm writing about Technical Analysis and the stock market.
-I write mostly to get clarity, and to ramble about topics that I'm interested in - like Technical Analysis, Fundamental Analysis and Business Cycle Analysis or whatever catches my interest.
+I write mostly to get clarity, and to ramble about topics that I'm interested in - like Technical Analysis, Fundamental Analysis, macro economy, stocks, commodities or trading.
 It's not like I have a definite solution to anything, but perhaps a "perspective".
 Like dear Maya Angelou says, "A bird doesn't sing because it has an answer, it sings because it has a song".

 6. December 2019